Ivy VA Homes For Sale

 Nestled in the heart of Albemarle County, Virginia, is the historic village of Ivy.
 Ivy is a place where time seems to stand still, and the echoes of the past reverberate through its picturesque landscapes with roots dating back to the 18th century.
 Ivy has evolved from a colonial settlement into a vibrant luxury Charlottesville neighborhood that seamlessly blends history with modernity.

-Recently Sold Luxury Ivy VA Real Estate
+Recently Sold Ivy VA Real Estate

 1401 PINEDALE RD CHARLOTTESVILLE, Virginia